dietertaotesting/tao-system-requirements/README.md

 Edit `/data/server.json` manually in case to add or remove a component.

 #### Updating viewports and devices

-<p style="color:firebrick">Danger Zone: The test below is still incomplete, the PCI which is the cruical part is still missing.
-See /src/pci/developer-readme.md for more info!</p>
+** Danger Zone: The test below is still incomplete, the PCI which is the cruical part is still missing.
+See /src/pci/developer-readme.md for more info! **

 1. Download the [TAO Standard Viewport and Device Test](assets/test/tao-vd-test.zip).
 2. Run the test on at least one mobile device, ideally on a ~7″ screen in landscape mode.
 3. In your TAO instance download the results from the tests and copy them to `/data/viewport-devices`.
 Older data will be deleted automatically during the build process. ![Download](assets/media/download.png)